Table of Contents

 - Boxers are 1 of 31 registered brachycephalic breeds.
 Other common examples include Bulldogs, French Bulldogs and Pugs.

-- In 2015, Boxers were the 10th most popular breed of dog in the US, coming ahead of Siberian Huskies, Doberman Pinschers and the mighty Great Dane.
+- Boxers are one of the most popular dog breeds in the U.S!
+Coming ahead of Siberian Huskies, Doberman Pinschers and the mighty Great Dane.

 - Boxers have an underbite, technically referred to as an undershot jaw.